Topic

 Common mistakes

-- Forgetting the one-month-early MOT renewal window — the new certificate keeps the old expiry
+- Forgetting the early MOT renewal window — the new certificate keeps the old expiry date only if you test within a month (minus a day) of it

 - Not telling DVLA after a name or address change